mehdiproject/Face-Recognition/README.md

 ### 1.2.
 Data Access Function

-A function '_get_data()' is defined to access the images in the database directory.
+A function `_get_data()` is defined to access the images in the database directory.
 This function returns the images along with their associated labels (student names).

 ## 2. Face Recognition Model Development